USC Chan Sensory Integration Continuing Education (CE) Certificate Program

 Are certified occupational therapy assistants (COTAs) eligible to complete the USC Sensory Integration CE Certificate program?

 COTAs are not eligible to complete the full program, however, they are welcome to participate in some of the courses that are most relevant to their practice.
 All COTAs are eligible to participate in CE Course 1 — Theoretical Foundations of Sensory Integration.
-COTAs interested in taking CE Course 3 — Sensory Integration Treatment Intervention may do so under the supervision of a qualified occupational therapist.
+COTAs interested in taking CE Course 3 — Sensory Integration Treatment may do so under the supervision of a qualified occupational therapist.
 A qualified occupational therapist is one who has either completed or is currently enrolled in CE Course 3.

 Are physical therapists and speech therapists eligible to complete the USC Sensory Integration CE Certificate program?